sib-swiss/NGS-introduction-training/docs/day2/samtools.md

 !!! note "The use of `-`"
     In the modern versions of samtools, the use of `-` is not needed for most cases, so without an input file it reads from stdin.
 However, if you're not sure, it's better to be safe than sorry.

-**Exercise:** Write a script that maps the reads with bowtie2, sorts them, takes only the mapped reads, and outputs them as a BAM file with a header.
+**Exercise:** Write a script that maps the reads with bowtie2 (see chapter 2 of [read alignment](../day1/read_alignment.md)), sorts them, takes only the mapped reads, and outputs them as a BAM file with a header.

 ??? done "Answer"
     ```